 You’ll want to continue your professional training by completing courses that allow you to teach beyond the core courses.
 For example, Emergency Oxygen Provider Instructor, Emergency First Response Instructor, and specialty instructor courses complement your Open Water Scuba Instructor rating and add to your professional portfolio.

-For more information about this or other PADI courses give us a call.
+To book or for more information about this or other PADI courses please give us a call at 808.875.4004.

 - AWARE Coral Reef Conservation

 - Boat Diver

 - Project AWARE Fish Identification